For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 Example Conversions

-The following sections provide a few examples of using ingress2gateway to convert an Ingress resource to Gateway API and kgateway resources.
+The following examples demonstrate how to use ingress2gateway to convert various Ingress resources to Gateway API and kgateway resources.

 Optional: Use the Ingress NGINX quickstart guide to test connectivity of the Ingress before converting.